adilmajid/privacy-for-the-paranoid/README.md

 ###Your Computer
 * [ ] Cover your computer webcam with a Post-it
+* [ ] Install [Micro Snitch](https://www.obdev.at/products/microsnitch/index.html) to monitor when your webcam and microphone are turned on
 * [ ] Install Malwarebyte on your computer, and run it periodically
 * [ ] Turn on Firewall on your Mac
 * [ ] Set Mac lockscreen notifications to private